mohayemin/TokenAuth-WebApi2/README.md

 ## implementation notes ##

 1. Resource request samples
 Sample requests to test if authorization and authentication is working.
-Done in SampleController.
+Done in `SampleController`.

 2. Authentication with credentials
 API - `POST /token/Issue`